Credential Hygiene for Agent Skill Authorship¶

 https://api.example.com/v1/endpoint

-Use shell variable syntax ($VAR_NAME) or angle-bracket placeholders (<token>) — both signal that substitution is required and prevent the model from reproducing a working credential.
+Use shell variable syntax ($VAR_NAME) or angle-bracket placeholders (<token>).
+Both signal that substitution is required and stop the model reproducing a working credential.

-Never use a real credential as an example even temporarily.
-Pre-commit hooks do not catch credentials that existed only in a draft; git history does.
+Never use a real credential as an example, even temporarily.
+Pre-commit hooks miss credentials that existed only in a draft; git history does not.

 # .gitleaks.toml — extend scanning to skill directories